remix-run/react-router/docs/getting-started/concepts.md

 However, links are accessible in that they

-- Still render a `<a href>` so all default accessiblility concerns are met (like keyboard, focusability, SEO, etc.)
+- Still render a `<a href>` so all default accessibility concerns are met (like keyboard, focusability, SEO, etc.)
 - Don't prevent the browser's default behavior if it's a right click or command/control click to "open in new tab"

 [Nested routes](#nested-routes) aren't just about rendering layouts; they also enable "relative links".
 Consider our `teams` route from before: